strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 If you get a warning about credentials expiring really soon you probably forgot to configure a longer access token lifespan, as instructed in 'Setting up Keycloak' section.

-One question we haven't answered yet is if authentication is in fact mandatory or can we connect by using only TLS - without client actually authenticating.
+One question we haven't answered yet is if authentication is in fact mandatory or if can we connect by using only TLS - without the client actually authenticating.

 Let's try with the consumer this time.